learn-co-curriculum/active-record-associations-bookend/README.md

 # Active Record Associations in Conclusion

-In this module, we've discussed the advantages of using Active Record and using association macros.
+In this phase of the course, we've discussed the advantages of using Active Record and using association macros.
 Active Record automates the ORM setup significantly in a simpler format.

 We also discussed:

 * The features of Rake
 * Common methods accessible through Active Record associations
 * How to use association macros